RobertLeisner/Bodoconsult.Core.Database/CONTRIBUTING.md

-## How to contribute to Bodoconsult.Core.Office library
+## How to contribute to Bodoconsult.Core.Database library

 #### **Did you find a bug?**